MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/configure-trusted-roots-disallowed-certificates.md

 ## Redirect the Microsoft Automatic Update URL for a disconnected environment

-If the computers in your network are configured in a domain environment and they are unable to use the automatic update mechanism or download CTLs, you can implement a GPO in AD DS to configure those computers to obtain the CTL updates from an alternate location.
+The computers in your network might be configured in a domain environment and therefore unable to use the automatic update mechanism or download CTLs.
+You can implement a GPO in AD DS to configure these computers to obtain the CTL updates from an alternate location.

 > [!NOTE]
 > The configuration in this section requires that you already completed the steps in [Configure a file or web server to download the CTL files]().